 Typography is the craft of endowing human language with a durable visual form. – Robert Bringhurst

 Technology has historically been an agent of change.
 Throughout the relatively short history of graphic design, new technology has spurred and fostered writings and ideas to spread farther and faster than previously thought possible.
 Each great, innovative designer or engineer has studied the past in order to improve upon what has come before.
-In this blog post we will specifically focus on the technological development of printing and how it has affected graphic design and branding.
+In this blog post we will specifically focus on the technological development of printing and how it has affected the evolution of graphic design and branding.

 1450: Johannes Gensfleisch zur Laden zum Gutenberg – The Printing Press